MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ## Populate the table

 You can obtain built-in Iris data from either R or Python.
-This step uses Python to load the data into a data frame, and then insert it into a table in the database.
+You can use Python or R to load the data into a data frame, and then insert it into a table in the database.
 Moving training data from an external session into a SQL Server table is a multistep process:

 + Design a stored procedure that gets the data you want.
 + Execute the stored procedure to actually get the data.
 + Construct an INSERT statement to specify where the retrieved data should be saved.

-1. Create the following stored procedure that includes Python code to load the data.
+1. On systems with Python integration, create the following stored procedure that uses Python code to load the data.

     ```sql
     CREATE PROCEDURE get_iris_dataset